nicnacnic/DACBot/README.md

 ![image](https://user-images.githubusercontent.com/39160563/118413018-2dbc4080-b66b-11eb-8fd5-fd4ac103451b.png)

 Download the latest [release](https://github.com/nicnacnic/DACBot/releases).
 Put all the files somewhere on your computer that you can easily navigate to.
+Make sure to run `npm install` in your Command Prompt to install the required dependencies.
 Then, open `config.json`.

 Next to `token`, paste your bot token that you obtained earlier.
 Next to `roleID`, paste a role ID that a user must have to control the bot.
 If a user does not have the role specified, they won't be able to control the bot.